XFastDataLab/KNNRegression/readme.md

 privacy, but also has satisfactory performance in four aspects: the noisy data scale, neighborhood structure, noise directions and classification accuracy.

-Environment
+## Environment

 Internet Core i7-8700 CPU @3.20 GHz, 16G RAM.
 The Code is written in Matlab and run on window 10 (64).

-Branch introduce
+## Files introduce

     1. test : Run code
     2. trainPartialDP :  Model training code
     3. genLaplasNoise : Generate Laplace noise